Geanie Morrison

-Geanie Williams Morrison (born October 6, 1950) is a Texas state representative from Victoria.
-A Republican, she has represented District 30 since January 12, 1999.
+Geanie Williams Morrison (born October 6, 1950) is an American politician from Victoria, Texas.
+A Republican, she represented the 30th district in the Texas House of Representatives from 1999 to 2025.

 Personal life

 Morrison attended Victoria College.
 She has two children and two grandchildren with her husband Jack.

 Career

 Before serving in the House of Representatives, Morrison served as the executive director of the Governor's Commission for Women.
 She was appointed by then-Governor George W. Bush to the Texas Commission for Volunteerism and Community Service and the Texas Juvenile Probation Commission.
+Morrison is a sustaining member and former President of the Junior League of Victoria, TX.